Paul Bloom (psychologist): Early life, family and education

 Bloom was born into a Jewish family in Montreal, Quebec.

-He attended McGill University and earned his Bachelor of Arts in psychology (with honors first class) in 1985.
-He attended graduate school at the Massachusetts Institute of Technology, where he earned a PhD in cognitive psychology in 1990, under the supervision of Susan Carey.
+He attended McGill University and earned his Bachelor of Arts in psychology.
+He attended graduate school at the Massachusetts Institute of Technology, where he earned a PhD in cognitive psychology under the supervision of Susan Carey.

 Career

 From 1990 to 1999, he taught psychology and cognitive science at the University of Arizona.
 Since 1999, he has been a professor of psychology and cognitive science at Yale University.

 Since 2003, Bloom has served as co-editor in chief of the scholarly journal Behavioral and Brain Sciences.

-He joined the Department of Psychology at the University of Toronto in 2021.
+In 2021, he joined the University of Toronto's Department of Psychology.

-Bloom has held the Harris Visiting Professorship at the Harris Center for Developmental Studies at the University of Chicago (2002); the Nijmegen Lectureship at the Max Planck Institute at the University of Nijmegen (2006); the Templeton Lectureship at Johns Hopkins University (2007-8); and the Visiting Distinguished SAGE Fellowship at the UCSB SAGE Center for the Study of Mind (2010).
+Bloom has held the Harris Visiting Professorship at the Harris Center for Developmental Studies at the University of Chicago (2002); the Nijmegen Lectureship at the Max Planck Institute at the University of Nijmegen (2006); the Templeton Lectureship at Johns Hopkins University (2007–8); and the Visiting Distinguished SAGE Fellowship at the UCSB SAGE Center for the Study of Mind (2010).

 He has had regular appearances on National Public Radio and Bloggingheads.tv.